duncantl/RAppian/docs/fourPartRecRel.md

 So what is the 4th element of the urn?
-It is the field named programCode in `Student Details` which has a UUID of `f874526a-c78e-4cb5-ac77-23bda1053b1c`.
+It is the field named `programCode` in `Student Details` which has a UUID of `f874526a-c78e-4cb5-ac77-23bda1053b1c`.

+The sequence is
+`Task Log.requestId` to `EFRM Request Details.requestId` to `EFRM Request Details.requestId` to `EFRM Student Details.requestId` to `EFRM Student Details.programCode`.